ThomasJohnstone8/4113-Assignment2/README.md

 Step 7: This will open your browser and will open the HTML website for you to explore and see.

+flask --app app_login.py run

+(this is to direct what the flask should look for and run)

 # Project Plan